archibalduk/EHM-League-Structures/README.md

 Some examples:

-- National Hockey League 2023-23 season with four divisions (three of which have eight teams and one of which has seven teams) (31 teams in total) with a total of 82 games played in the regular season:
+- NHL 2023-23 season with four divisions (three of which have eight teams and one of which has seven teams) (31 teams in total) with a total of 82 games played in the regular season:
 ```
 NHL 2022-23 - 8_8_8_7 - 82 GP
 ```